Ajfriel86/TheSimpsons/README.md

 ## Testing
 I made a short video of the game while I ran through it testing it for bugs and its palyability and aesthetchics.

-I was testing the game to see if it would let me turn more than two cards at a time, it would not.
-So that test was a success.
+I was testing the game to see if it would let me turn more than two cards at a time.
+The result of this test was psoitive as only two cards at a time could be turned.
 I then tested the games buttons, and both worked correctly.
 Even the "Play the Game" button within the game’s rules pop up worked correctly.
-I also tested hte game to the end to see if the winners message popped up, which it did.
-THen I tested the close button on the winner’s message and that also worked correctly.
+I also tested the game to the end to see if the winners message popped up, which it did.
+Then I tested the close button on the winner’s message and that also worked correctly.

 [![Game Demo for Testing](./assets/readme_images/video.png)](https://www.youtube.com/watch?v=Wior1tQ-QwI "Game Demo")